Panthers’ failed Rock Hill training facility to be demolished Tuesday: Officials

-ROCK HILL (CHARLOTTE SPORTS LIVE) — The construction once planned to be the Panthers on Mt Gallant road is scheduled to be blasted on Tuesday, July 25, according to the York County Office of Emergency Management.
+ROCK HILL, S.C.
+(CHARLOTTE SPORTS LIVE) — The construction once planned to be the Panthers on Mt Gallant road is scheduled to be blasted on Tuesday, July 25, according to the York County Office of Emergency Management.

-Officials say the demolition will happen between 10 a.m. and 3 p.m.
-They are hoping to run the final blast that day, but that may be pushed back to around 9 a.m. on Wednesday, July 26.
+Officials said the demolition will happen between 10 a.m. and 3 p.m.
+They are hoping to run the final blast that day, but that may be pushed back to around 9 a.m.
+Wednesday, July 26.

 This follows a year-long court battle ending with the City of Rock Hill and Carolina Panthers owner David Tepper reaching a $20 million settlement in November 2022.